abedshaaban/barber-byte/README.md

 <img src="./readme/title9.svg"/>

 Barber Byte uses testing to make sure each piece of code works reliably and accurately.
-By checking individual units of the software in a systematic way, we ensure a strong foundation.
+By checking individual units of the software systematically, we ensure a strong foundation.
 This helps us find and fix potential issues early in the development process.

 ![tests](./readme/demo/tests.PNG)